stanfordnlp/CoreNLP/index.md

 Stanford CoreNLP is an integrated framework.
 Its goal is to make it very easy to apply a bunch of linguistic analysis tools to a piece of text.
-Starting from plain text, you can run all the tools on it with just two lines of code.
+A CoreNLP tool pipeline can be run on a piece of plain text with just two lines of code.
 It is designed to be highly flexible and extensible.
 With a single option you can change which tools should be enabled and which should be disabled.